Workplace training

 A learning path, sometimes referred to as a learning pathway, provides a step-by-step guide that helps employees build skills and knowledge in a logical, progressive order.
 It typically consists of a mix of courses or training modules, carefully curated to guide learners through a structured sequence.

-Rather than overwhelming learners with too much information at once or leaving them to figure things out on their own, learning paths break down complex skill sets into manageable stages.
+Instead of becoming overwhelmed with too much information at once or being forced to figure things out next steps on their own, learning paths break down learners' acquisition of complex skill sets into manageable stages.
 Each step builds on the previous one, allowing employees to develop their expertise gradually, with a clear sense of direction.

 Training your employees in such a way can lead to what every learning and development (L&D) pro is looking to achieve: